dcoon/svharmony/owners_manual/PowerDistribution.md

 #### Ferrules
 Wires connected to DIN terminals or EuroStrips (chocolate bars) are terminated with plated ferrules.
 DIN terminals and EuroStrips are fitted with compression plates to relieve stress except if provided by OEM (Victron).
 #### Deutsch DT/P
-Wire to wire connections (DC only) are made with Deutsch DT/P connectors with the female connector on the source size and male on the equipment side.
+Wire to wire connections (DC only) are made with Deutsch DT or DTP connectors with the female connector on the source size and male on the equipment side.
 Connectors were sourced from [Deutsch Connectors](https://www.deutschconnector.com/products/deutsch_connectors/) or [Digikey](https://www.digikey.com/en/product-highlight/t/te-connectivity-deutsch-ict/dt-series-connectors).

 | Series | Wire Size | Amps |
 | ---- | ---- | ---- |